 3. Contact Your Insurance Company

 After a car accident, it’s critical to get in touch with your insurance provider as quickly as you can.
 Your insurer will be able to help you with the next steps in the claims process.
+Having your phone in the car while driving enables you to call for help in case of an accident.
 When you call, make sure to have your policy number on hand.

-The representative you speak with will likely ask for some basic information about the accident, such as the date and time it occurred, where it happened, and how many vehicles were involved.
+The representative you speak with will likely ask for some basic information about the accident, such as the date and time it occurred, where it happened, if the car caught on fire, and if there were multiple vehicles involved.
 They may also ask for a brief description of the damage to your vehicle.
 Have all this information ready before you call so that the process can move along quickly.

 4. Talk To Any Witnesses